FreekPluim/FreekPluim/README.md

 I am a motivated student eager to learn and try new things.
 In my career as a video game programmer student, I have participated in 5 game jams and worked on numerous different group projects at school, for example, a 10-week project making a VR game for Oyfo Techniekmuseum.

 Currently, the 2 main projects I'm working on are <a href="https://github.com/FreekPluim/Bartender">Bartender</a>, A game inspired by Papers Please and Bartender: The Right Mix.
 And <a href="https://github.com/FreekPluim/XP-Wolfs/">XP-Wolfs</a>, a discord bot made for study association XP to play Werewolves on discord.

-From Febuary to July of 2024 i worked at Saxion XR Lab working on a multitude of serious games.
+From Febuary to July of 2024 i worked at Saxion XR Lab working on a multitude of serious games for Enschede Promotie, Leiden Universiteit medisch centrum and others.
+Most of these games where made in Unreal Engine with a few being made in Unity.

 For School I am currently working on Project IMT&S: Tweeduuster.
 This is going to become a semi-open world, story driven horror game about De non van Singraven.
 ___

 ### Languages and Engines